 While it may seem confusing at first, the Harmonized Tariff Schedule can actually be quite easy to understand.
 The system is designed so that all traded goods are classified by their material composition, intended function, and/or product name.
 Each article falls into only one category, and the document is thoroughly divided into chapters designated with a 2-digit number.
 The corresponding product categories are then identified with a specific digit number.
 Chapters designated by 4-digits are known as headings; chapters designated by 6, 8-, and 10-digits are known as subheadings.

 The CBP uses the system developed by the USITC to classify imported merchandise.
 Since just about every single good you can think of has been classified.
 Over 10,000 subheadings can be referred to in order to confirm the duty of that product.
 Ultimately, the goal is for importers to find the product’s corresponding classification code in order to determine the up-to-date duty rate that will need to be paid in order to successfully import that item.

 Updates to the HTS

-You may have heard plenty of buzz about the HTS or may be in the process of updating your own copy, as the newest version of the HTSUS was released late April 2018.
+You may have heard plenty of buzz about the HTS or maybe in the process of updating your own copy, as the newest version of the HTSUS was released in late April 2018.
 This copy, which is the third revision of the version, released January 1st, 2018, details some modifications that may be relevant to some importers.

 When going through the change record, you will note that the products are listed using their classification numbers, so it is important to familiarize yourself with the codes relevant to your merchandise.
 If you find yourself confused or unsure how to read the new changes, one of our licensed Customs Brokers can help!